-- The Illinois Division of Developmental Disabilities uses the PUNS database to identify who needs services and what services they need. - Persons are chosen based on urgency of needs through a random draw as governmental funding becomes available. - People are selected from this database to get help with: - In-home supports for independent living - Respite care to provide temporary relief to caregivers - Entry into Day Services, sheltered workshops or supported employment - Training Programs to teach life and work skills - ✓ Job coaches to help with training and success in the workplace - Emergency or long-term placement in residential living facilities - ✓ Adaptive equipment to promote independence - ✓ Other supports to improve quality of life
+- The Illinois Division of Developmental Disabilities uses the PUNS database to identify who needs services and what services they need. - Persons are chosen based on urgency of needs as governmental funding becomes available.
+At age 18 individuals will be reassessed by the Independent Service Coordination Agency. - People are selected from this database to get help with: - In-home supports for independent living - Respite care to provide temporary relief to caregivers - Entry into Day Services, sheltered workshops or supported employment - Training Programs to teach life and work skills - ✓ Job coaches to help with training and success in the workplace - Emergency or long-term placement in residential living facilities - ✓ Adaptive equipment to promote independence - ✓ Other supports to improve quality of life